 So, I have finished quilting the squares.
 Now I decided to put some decorative stitches on my quilt border.
 My machine has tons of them so why not use one for embellishing?

 I much prefer to bind a quilt by my serger and I described the process in my tutorial on how to bind a quilt by serger.
 But I know that not everybody has a serger.
 So I decided to bind my table runner using a regular sewing machine, my Janome 6600.

 The first step is trimming the quilt.
 Well, this is easy to do.
 Just use your ruler and a rotary cutter.
 You have to trim all edges of your quilt cutting through all layers as straight as possible.

 The next step is preparing strips for binding.

-Sew them together to make a long strip of fabric and press seams open.
+Sew them together to make a long strip of fabric and press the seams open.
 Make sure your final binding strip is long enough for your quilt.
 I cut one end of the binding strip diagonally as you see in the image.
 Fold ½ inch in and press.
 Ford the strip in half lengthwise wrong sides together and press.

 Place the binding strip on a quilt matching raw edges.

 Start on one long side of the runner.
 You can begin binding anywhere along the edge of the quilt except in a corner.
 Allow approximately 4-6 inches of the binding to be not sewn.

 After you decide where to start, run the binding strip around the edges of the project to make certain that the binding seams don’t fall into corners.
 If you see it happens, readjust your starting point.